exvertus/thomasflanigan/content/posts/building-with-hugo.md

 {{< /highlight >}}

-Going to localhost:1313/about/ brings me directly to the about page, but going to /posts/ takes me to a list page showing each file in the content/posts folder:
+Navigating to localhost:1313/about/ brings me directly to the about page, but going to /posts/ takes me to a list page showing each file in the content/posts folder:

 ![About](/img/posts/building-with-hugo/about.png)

 ![Posts](/img/posts/building-with-hugo/blog-list-page.png)

-Taking a look at the look at my blog post, I'm not really happy with how the code snippet coloring against the white background:
+Taking a look at the look at my blog post, I'm not really happy with how the code snippet coloring looks against the white background:

 ![BwPost](/img/posts/building-with-hugo/first-post-bw.png)